guillaumewuip/guillaumewuip.github.io/_posts/2021-02-22-the-best-test-is-the-test-you-dont-have-to-write.md

 ### Theory

 Mathematics, type theory and functional programming also help.
-We should especially be interested by [Alebraic Data Type](https://en.wikipedia.org/wiki/Algebraic_data_type) (ADT) and more precisely *sum types*.
+We should especially be interested by [Algebraic Data Type](https://en.wikipedia.org/wiki/Algebraic_data_type) (ADT) and more precisely *sum types*.